karamellpelle/open-forest/README.markdown

 Building
 --------------------

+The current libraries are needed:
+    - boost (I have version 1.55.0)
+    - GLEW  (I have version 1.10.0)

-This git project depends on submodules.
+In addition, this git project depends on submodules.
 Run

-    $ ./submodules
+    $ ./build.sh init-submodules

-to get these projects too.
+the first time to get the needed submodules.

 Building can then be done with

-    $ ./compile_it
+    $ ./build.sh

-, creating a program `build/batb`
+, creating a program `build/open-forest`.

 old-BATB
 ---------------------
-the old game "Beat About The Bush" is still runnable in this fork.
+The old game "Beat About The Bush" is still runnable in this fork, and it needs additional libs (plib, ..., see the original repository)

 Contact